 We mix it up and click the chopsticks together on quarter notes, tap the bench for half notes, and shake the chopsticks in the air for rests.

-I use a Chopstick to point to random notes and markings on the page and have my student tell me what the note is or what the marking means.
+I use a Chopstick to point to random notes and markings on the page and have my students tell me what the note is or what the marking means.

-We have fun learning basic conducting patterns while listening to some great music.
+We had fun learning basic conducting patterns while listening to some great music.

-I have my student place chopsticks under rhythmic values to provide a hands-on visual example of the value of each note.
+I have my students place chopsticks under rhythmic values to provide a hands-on visual example of the value of each note.

 We play a copycat game, playing rhythmic sequences and playing them back to one another.